R31Z/JS-questions-and-answers/Questions and Answers.md

     var myArray4 = new Array(1,2,3,4,5)  // an array with 5 elements
     var myArray5 = new Array(20)        // an empty array of length 20
     var myArray6 = new Array()           // an empty array of length 0

+## 22. Enumerate the differences between Java and JavaScript?